Visiting Napa Valley Year Round: How to Turn One Trip Into a Lasting Ritual

 - I‑Drive – Designated Drivers of Napa & Sonoma County

 Sharing Napa with friends is part of the fun.
-Costs split more easily, bottles open faster, and memories tend to stick longer.
+Costs are split more easily, bottles open faster, and memories tend to stick longer while visiting different wineries in Napa together.

 Just keep in mind: